giseldo/neodataset/README.md

 ## How to cite

-This dataset is used in [User Story Tutor Software](https://github.com/giseldo/userstory) and was presented in [this article](https://www.scitepress.org/PublicationsDetail.aspx?ID=PpuYOsDviJ4=&t=1), a version of the [article is also available at arxiv](https://arxiv.org/abs/2406.16259).

-Another use of this NEODATASET is [this another article at arxiv](https://arxiv.org/abs/2503.13279) from another researchers.

 ```plain
 Neo, G. S., Moura, J., Almeida, H., Neo, A. and Freitas Júnior, O. (2024).
 User Story Tutor (UST) to Support Agile Software Developers.
 In Proceedings of the 16th International Conference on Computer Supported Education - Volume 2: CSEDU; ISBN 978-989-758-697-2; ISSN 2184-5026, SciTePress, pages 51-62.
 DOI: 10.5220/0012619200003693
 ```